Bigfootmech/Bigfootmech/README.md

 I used Winamp to watch video broadcasts of Anime - which I didn't even realise was a 'thing' back then.
 And Pokemon on the TV was just "normal cartoons".

-Of course also, I started secondary school.
+Of course, I also started secondary school.

 ---